The PCB Design Guide for Engineers Part 2 - PCB Planning

 Altium Designer includes pre-layout and post-layout SI analysis capabilities.
 The Signal Integrity Analyzer uses sophisticated transmission line calculations and I/O buffer macro-model information as input for simulations.
 Based on a fast reflection and crosstalk simulator model, the Signal Integrity Analyzer produces accurate simulations using industry-proven algorithms.

-Preliminary impedance and reflection simulations can be run from your source schematics prior to final board layout and routing.
-This allows you to address potential signal integrity issues, such as mismatched net impedances, before committing to board layout.
+Preliminary impedance and reflection simulations can be run from your source schematics prior to final PCB layout and routing.
+This allows you to address potential signal integrity issues, such as mismatched net impedances, before committing to PCB layout.